Blinds vs Shades: What's the Difference?

 Vertical blinds for windows are comprised of long hanging slats usually 2.5” wide and traditionally composed of vinyl or fabric.
 They are the classic solution to covering extra large windows and glass doors and are controlled by an attached wand that you twist to tilt the slats and another rod that you use to push the blinds open or to pull them closed.
 They can open many different ways; the most common ways are from right-to-left, left-to-right, or out from the center, to mimic the way curtains or drapes would open.
 A newer version of this classic is vertical sheers, which are a hybrid between window blinds and shades.
 Our Melody® vertical sheers look like sheer curtains but hang from a track like vertical window blinds and are constructed of separate panels of sheer fabric, like the slats of blinds.

-There are so many options out there for blinds, from the modern clean look, to industrial metal, all the way to soft elegant fabrics.
+There are so many options out there for blinds, whether you're looking for a modern clean look, utilitarian metal, or soft elegant fabrics.
 Don't forget about room-darkening blinds, perfect for bedrooms or media rooms where light control is essential.
 If you are interested in window blinds for your home there is sure to be one that is perfect fit for your space.
+Not sure about which is the best choice for you?
+Here are just a few of the options that are available—and why they may be just waht you're looking for.

 Real wood blinds will add warmth and beauty to any space.
 The natural-colored slats are stained instead of painted, which allows the wood grain to show through.
 It is very common to see them in natural wood tones in very modern settings, paired with walls painted in rich dark navy, or forest green color ways.
 They are popular in white in light, open, modern spaces.
 A popular decor choice in common areas and bedrooms alike, the only place we don’t recommend natural wood blinds is in small humid bathrooms with poor ventilation.
 Real wooden blinds look great on large windows but can be much heavier than fabric shades, so we recommend that you split a large window into several separate side-by-side wood blinds.
 Because of their weight, large wood blinds can be hard to lift and lower on medium to large windows so many people who buy them for larger sizes decide ahead of time that they will rarely raise and lower them, and more often they will just tilt them open and closed with the tilt bar or wand.
 If you choose a motorized option, for wooden blinds for windows and faux wood blinds, it will only tilt the blinds and will not lower and raise the entire window covering, as it would with motorized roller shade.
 But most people find that this option suits their needs.